 The dependent variables of interest are the percentage of total time that all the USVs are kept in view and the amount of time that the UAV spends adjusting its position.
 The main independent variables are the position and trajectory message broadcast rates which relate to the hypotheses.
-Other independent variables are the number of UGVs, their trajectories and speeds.
+Other independent variables are the number of UGVs, their trajectories, and speeds.
 To get meaningful results despite several independent variables, runs consist of two levels for combinatorial experiments.
 At level one, the "scenario" is set, which varies the waypoints, speeds, and group size.
-For each "scenario" a common set of message broadcast rates are tested.
+For each "scenario," a common set of message broadcast rates are tested.

 Dependent Variables: